filswan/flink/adapter/README.md

 ### Chainlink Adapter - DATA DAO

-Data Dao signs the node for providing data feeds to the web3 blockchains like polygoin, bsc, eth.
-Every data deal has a deal ID, it is an unique id on filecoin network used for tracking deal info.
-Filecoin data adatper provides deal ids for other blockchain system to check if the deal exists on filecoin network.
+Data Dao signs the node for providing data feeds to the web3 blockchains like polygon, bsc, eth.
+On filecoin network data deal has an unique *deal id*.
+This data adapter provides deal ids for other blockchain systems to check if the data deal exists on filecoin network.

 ## Creating the adapter